config-syncer/config-syncer/docs/guides/config-syncer/intra-cluster.md

 ## Synchronize ConfigMap

-In this tutorial, a ConfigMap will be synced across all Kubernetes namespaces using Kubed.
+In this tutorial, a ConfigMap will be synced across all Kubernetes namespaces using Config Syncer.
 You can do the same for Secrets.

 To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.
 Run the following command to prepare your cluster for this tutorial: